Queens House, Micklegate, York, YO1 6JH

 Onsite facilities are offered via a single storey detached structure under a pitched roof, which accommodates toilets, showers, wash up/washing area, workshop and storage spaces.
 The facility block is heated via an air source heat pump.

 The property forms part of our client’s estate.
-The current tenant is looking to end of their lease, at which point they will vacate the property.
+The property is now vacant.
 Our client is therefore seeking a new tenant.

-In the past we understand the business has seen steady and consistent trade.
-As our client has never been involved in the day-to-day operation of the business, they have no direct knowledge of the finances.
-However, the current tenants are happy to share their accounting information with interested parties.
-The pub is currently only trading on limited hours, opening two evenings a week.
-We would, estimate that a minimum combined average turnover for both the caravan site and public house would be in the region of £5,000 per week net of VAT if fully open and running with a focused operator.
-This will obviously vary throughout the year due to the seasonal nature of the business, with the summer months seeing higher levels than in the off season.
-We feel that stronger figures are entirely possible for a good operator with high standards.
+In the past we understand that the business saw steady and consistent levels of trade.
+As our client has never been involved in the day-to-day operation, they have no direct knowledge of the finances.
+However, the previous tenant was kind enough to share their accounts with us.
+Before departing they had gradually wound the pub side of the business down over a period of 12-months or so.
+We would estimate that a minimum combined average turnover for both the caravan site and public house would be in the region of £5,000 to £6,000 per week net of VAT if fully open and running with a focused operator.
+These levels will fluctuate throughout the year due to the seasonal nature of trade in this area, with the summer months seeing stronger levels of turnover than the winter.
+We feel stronger figures are entirely possible for a good operator with high standards

 This represents a good opportunity for a new operator to take on the already solid base and build on what is already there in a popular tourist location.